 As explained above, a company decides to create and integrate a responsible purchasing policy as part of the overall implementation of a sustainability strategy.
 A number of sustainable behaviours do need to be put into practice when you create your roadmap.
 We’re here to help you with that.
-As part of our sustainable strategy creation service, BCorp service or via your own CSR approach, we help you create and integrate a responsible purchasing policy into your company’s operations, as a key element accompanying your overall strategy.
+As part of our sustainable strategy creation service, BCorp and ESR label services or via your own CSR approach, we help you create and integrate a responsible purchasing policy into your company’s operations, as a key element accompanying your overall strategy.
 By now you’ll have guessed that responsible purchasing is not a one-off project but rather an essential component of your company’s sustainable and global development.

 Responsible purchasing policy is still emerging and developing through the many initiatives underway in the economic arena.
 Be proactive and take the plunge!
 Got plans for your company to be more responsible?
 Get in touch!